Article

 Inside Squads, anyone is equally important in principle.
 Together we own and maintain the community, our platform, and make our customers happy.
 There are different roles of course, but anyone is empowered to take up such a role, with consent.

 The main authority in Squads, if there is such a thing, is the general circle, they are responsible for facilitating the process of creating the rules of a particular game called Squads.
 They're also responsible to make Squads run itself.
 It's tempting to think of the general circle as a replacement of a board of directors.
 To do this would not be in line with the intentions of sociocracy.
 I like to think of it instead like a main method in Java.
 No java program runs without a main method, however, it is bad practice and hopefully unusual, to put much business logic in the main method.
-A general circle is a way of bootstrapping the organisation, without taking centralised control of it.
+A general circle is a way of bootstrapping the organization, without taking centralised control of it.
 Of course a poor implementation of a general circle could take full control of a company.
 For example if you would call the general circle 'board of directors' and put a CEO, CTO and CFO in there, you'd be pretty much back to square one… obviously.

 Since we're developers, we keep the rules under strict version control.
 In this way, you could see Squads sort of like a smart contract, governed by a DAO.
 Only we execute the rules manually and write them in text files, for now.